In the spirit of equality, in the spirit of equal distribution of resources, I've got an idea as to Brett Favre's retirement.

 I understand.

-Yeah, there's a real problem there, but if you you know Democrats have literally been doing this for a career since Vietnam.
+Yeah, there's a real problem there, but if you, you know, Democrats have literally been doing this for a career since Vietnam.

 Their whole idea has been bashing America.

-That's why they continue to to coddle left wing terrorists.
+That's why they love the U.N.
+That's why they continue to coddle left-wing terrorists.

-Anything that dilutes our Western tradition, private property, capitalism, the rule of law, common law, is is to the benefit or is to the good in their eyes.
+That's why they love open borders, anything that dilutes our Western tradition, private property, capitalism, the rule of law, common law, is to the benefit or is to the good in their eyes.

 So I don't think Barack Obama has a monopoly on this.

-Anyway, I I I understand your point.
+Anyway, I understand your point.

 Yeah, well, you bet.

-Don't give them more money, don't give them the third party payment.
+Don't give them the third-party payment.

 The more government gives these colleges and universities, the higher they jack up the tuition rates.